GAAP vs. IFRS: 70% of Investors Prefer Global Comparability!

 Can Two Accounting Giants Coexist?

-GAAP and IFRS, are two prominent financial reporting formats.
+GAAP and IFRS are two dominant financial reporting formats.
 Can they find common ground, or will their differences perplex businesses and investors?
-Discover why investors demand a unified global standard.
+Drawing insights from Grant Thornton's research, we highlight the challenges and opportunities in this debate.

 17th July, 2024